zenomt/rtmfp-cpp/test/tcserver.md

 publish it.
 For convenience, the hashed name is sent to the publisher in the `NetStream.Publish.Start` status event’s _info object_ as the `hashname` member.
-A `NetStream.Publish.BadName` status event is sent if the stream name is unacceptable or if a stream by that name is already being published.
+A `NetStream.Publish.BadName` status event is sent if the stream name is unacceptable or if a stream by that name is already being published and it was not preempted.

 By default, to match the expected behavior of traditional TC servers such as Adobe Media Server, timestamps on stream messages are translated so that